 Holi is one of the famous festivals of India.
 Holi is celebrated across the length and breadth of our India with utmost enthusiasm, love, respect, and prosperity.
-Holi is the festival which marks the end of spring season and inception of the summer season.
+Holi is the festival that marks the end of the spring season and the inception of the summer season.

 Holi is on the last full moon day of the Hindu lunisolar month in the Hindu calendar.
 Through this festival was earlier celebrated only in India, now it has gained its popularity all across the globe due to the spirits of love, festivity, friendship, harmony, enjoyment, happiness and family time.

-Here we have a short list of the three years in which you will know that when is Holi in those particular years.
-So plan your trip this year to celebrate the Holi festival in India with your friends and family.
+Here we have a shortlist of the three years in which you will know that when is Holi in those particular years.
+So plan your Holi Tour Packages with the Best Indian Travel agent LIH this year to celebrate the Holi festival in India with your friends and family.

 Timing of Holika Dahan